extrabacon/atom-turbo-javascript/README.md

 ## Commands

-### Easy semi-colons
-Snippets do not include semi-colons, but you can still add them quickly.
-Use the following keymaps for ending lines with semi-colons.
-It will insert the semi-colon only if there isn't one already.
+Use the following keymaps to easily insert semicolons or manipulate blocks of code.
+Snippets do not include semicolons, but you can still add them quickly with the `ctrl-;` shortcut.

+#### End Line `CTRL-;`
+Terminates the current line with a semicolon.

-##### End Line (CTRL + ;)
+#### End Line with a comma `CTRL-,`
-Terminates the current line with a semi-colon.
+Terminates the current line with a colon.

-##### End New Line (CTRL + ENTER)
+#### End New Line `CTRL-ENTER`
-Terminates the current line with a semi-colon and a new line.
+Terminates the current line with a colon or semicolon, followed with a new line.
+A colon is inserted when inside an object literal.

+#### Easy Blocks `CTRL-B`
+Creates a statement block `{ ... }` with the selected text placed inside and properly indented.
+If the selection is already wrapped with a block, the block is removed and its content is unindented.

 ## Snippets

 Snippets are optimized to be short and easy to remember.
 Some snippets are "chainable" and render differently when preceded by a ".".

-For example, ".fe" renders a chain-friendly version of `.forEach(iterator)`, while "fe" renders a full code block.
+For example, `.fe` renders a chain-friendly version of the forEach snippet, while `fe` renders a full code block.

-For example, `.map` will render `.map(function (${1:item}) {${0}})` instead of the full code block.

 ### Declarations